Our Staff

 Amy Smith

-Amy is a Richmond-area native who joined BIAV to collaborate with the Virginia Department of Health in investigating the link between domestic violence and brain injury, with a focus on screening and building relationships between community providers.
-Amy is also responsible for reaching out to newly injured Virginians and their families to provide support and resources, and she facilitates BIAV's Advisory Groups and Speaker's Bureau.
-In her free time, she enjoys music, being outdoors, and reading.
+Amy is a Richmond-area native.
+She earned a doctorate degree in occupational therapy and joined BIAV to collaborate with the Virginia Department of Health in investigating the link between domestic violence and brain injury, with a focus on screening and building vital relationships between community providers.
+Amy is also a link to help, hope, and healing by reaching out to newly injured Virginians and their families to provide essential support and resources.
+She facilitates BIAV's professional trainings and webinars.
+She enjoys music, being outdoors, and reading in her free time.

 2022.0817 Victoria